Mass Email Policy

 Your ministry may request new MailChimp email groups and an online sign-up sheet to collect emails.
 Individuals will need to input their own information and confirm their subscription in a follow-up email.
 This places all responsibility on individuals to take control of what they receive and don’t receive from us.
 Individuals can unsubscribe at any time.

 When creating MailChimp groups, we set a frequency of email use.
-Once someone signs up for a list, we are legally binded to that frequency.
+Once someone signs up for a list, we are legally bound to that frequency.
 We have a “contract” with the individual that we will not abuse that email frequency or send them things not pertaining to the email.
 Most email groups have a 2 times a month or a 1 time a month frequency agreement.

 According to the Can-Spam Act Law, subject lines must plainly state the purpose of the email.
 The simple the better.